 Beer is often the alcohol of choice when kids start to drink.
-But those who dislike the taste of alcohol may turn to fruity wine coolers or “Jello” shots instead.
-Tweens and teens can make gelatin shots by adding cold vodka or other spirits to boiling water and gelatin mix.
-Some young people don’t realize that they can get just as drunk on wine coolers and beer as they can on liquour.
+But those who dislike the taste of alcohol may turn to fruity wine coolers or "Jello shots" (made by adding cold vodka or other spirits to boiling water and gelatin mix) instead.
+Some young people don’t realize that they can get just as drunk on wine coolers and beer as they can on liquor.

 Parents, Be Their Super Hero

 It’s important to start talking to your children early—even as young as ages 5 to 9—and to keep talking about underage drinking and staying in good physical, mental and emotional health.
 You have far more influence than you think.

 Young people who believe their parents disapprove of substance use and stay in touch with day-to-day activities are less likely to use alcohol, tobacco, and illegal drugs, according to research.
 And at least one study has found that kids who have regular conversations with their parents and learn about the dangers of alcohol and drug use are 50 percent less likely to use these substances.
 Listening to your child’s feelings and problems is as important as talking.